playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/mesh-detection.md

 entity.setRotation(xrMesh.getRotation());
 ```

-Each XrMesh has its vertices and indices (in local space), that can be used to construct visual mesh.
-An example below creates a visual mesh for each XrMesh and adds it to scene root:
+Each XrMesh has its vertices and indices (in local-space), that can be used to construct a visual mesh.
+An example below creates a visual mesh for each XrMesh and adds it to the root of the scene:

 ```javascript
 app.xr.meshDetection.on('add', (xrMesh) => {